AnviBhople/Blog-Card/README.md

 # Blog-Card
-This is a simple blog card designed by using HTML and CSS.
+This is a simple blog card designed by using HTML and CSS with a cute cactus photograph at the begining.